MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/item-containers-templates.md

 **ListView** and **GridView** controls manage how their items are arranged (horizontal, vertical, wrapping, etc…) and how a user interacts with the items, but not how the individual items are shown on the screen.
 Item visualization is managed by item containers.
 When you add items to a list view they are automatically placed in a container.
-The default item container for ListView is [ListViewItem](/uwp/api/Windows.UI.Xaml.Controls.ListViewItem); for GridView, it’s [GridViewItem](/uwp/api/Windows.UI.Xaml.Controls.GridViewItem).
+The default item container for ListView is [ListViewItem](/uwp/api/Windows.UI.Xaml.Controls.ListViewItem); for GridView, it's [GridViewItem](/uwp/api/Windows.UI.Xaml.Controls.GridViewItem).

 > **Important APIs**: [ListView class](/uwp/api/windows.ui.xaml.controls.listview), [GridView class](/uwp/api/windows.ui.xaml.controls.gridview), [ListViewItem class](/uwp/api/windows.ui.xaml.controls.listviewitem), [GridViewItem class](/uwp/api/windows.ui.xaml.controls.gridviewitem), [ItemTemplate property](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemtemplate), [ItemContainerStyle property](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemcontainerstyle)